Oaxaca Itinerary | Unique & Best Things to Do in Oaxaca City | 3 Days – 2 Weeks

 Day 1 | Oaxaca Itinerary

-In the morning, get acquainted with the city and stroll through Oaxaca Centro.
+In the morning, get acquainted with the city and stroll through the downtown area referred to as Oaxaca Centro.

 Things to Do in Oaxaca Historic Center